XinnuoXu/mmi_anti_pytorch/README.md

 cd lm/tool/
 ```

-In this step, we will train a language model based on the responses for the seq2seq model (example data `data/*.vi`).
-Since this language model will be used in the response generation model, it will share the dictionary (`data/*.vocab.pt`) generated in `Step1`.
+In this step, we will train a language model based on the responses for the MMI-anti model (example data `data/*.vi`).
+Since this language model will be used in the MMI-anti model, it will share the dictionary (`data/*.vocab.pt`) generated in `Step1`.

 #### Step2.1: Preprocess the data <br />